Going Digital: Online Consulting for Mental Performance

 Participants will be able to:

 This program has been approved for 1.25 hours of CE to partially meet the continuing education re-certification requirement for Certified Mental Performance Consultants® (CMPC).
-APA credit will not be offered for this webinar.

 You can attend an AASP webinar from your home or office.
 All you need is an internet connection.
 You can see the presentation slides on your computer or mobile device, and listen to the audio through your device, or call in with a phone.
 Registrants will be provided with login information the day prior to the session.
 The webinar will also be archived for those who wish to watch it at a later date.